honzastor/hw_mix_quant/README.md

-# Mixed-Precision Quantization (PyTorch) Framework for Deep Neural Networks
+# Hardware-Aware Mixed-Precision Quantization (PyTorch) Framework for Deep Neural Networks

 This repository contains the source code for a specialized framework focused on mixed-precision quantization of neural networks.
 The framework leverages NSGA-II for searching optimal quantization configurations and an extended version of Timeloop to model mixed-precision data types for hardware metrics retrieval.